 T1.
-Amended Reasons Type Code Amended ReasonAmended Description 01 Amended- RAR Report changes resulting from an IRS audit and their Revenue Agent's Report (RAR) within 180 days of the date that the federal adjustments are final.
+Amended Reasons Type Code 01 Amended- RAR Report changes resulting from an IRS audit and their Revenue Agent's Report (RAR) within 180 days of the date that the federal adjustments are final.
 Attach a copy of the RAR including spreadsheets that detail the federal adjustments by company name.
-02 Amended-Capital Loss A taxpayer may carry back a federal capital loss as allowed by the IRC only if it does not increase or create a net operating loss in the tax year to which it is carried back.
-For the Department to process amended to carry back a capital loss, always include the following: A schedule showing the application of the capital loss for each carryback and carryover year A copy of federal Form 1139 or 1120X filed with the IRS A taxpayer's capital loss may not be carried back or forward to any other taxpayer.
-If the taxpayer is a group, its capital losses may not be carried back or forward to offset any other group's or corporation's able income.
-03 Amended- FAR Federal adjustments arising from a partnership level audit or an administrative adjustment request.
+02 Amended- Capital Loss A taxpayer may carry back a federal capital loss as allowed by the IRC only if it does not increase or create a net operating loss in the tax year to which it is carried back.
+For the Department to process the amended to carry back a capital loss, always include the following: • A schedule showing the application of the capital loss for each carryback and carryover year • A copy of federal Form 1139 or 1120X filed with the IRS A taxpayer's capital loss may not be carried back or forward to any other taxpayer.
+If the taxpayer is a filing group, its capital losses may not be carried back or forward to offset any other group's or corporation's taxable income.
+03 Amended-FAR Federal adjustments arising from a partnership level audit or an administrative adjustment request.
 Note: This amendment reason is sufficient to fulfil the Federal Adjustment Report (FAR) required by Section 7-1-13 NMSA 1978.
 In case of an audited partnership, file the returns required to be filed no later than 90 days after the final determination date.
 In the case of a tiered partner of an audited partnership, file the returns required no later than 90 days after the final determination date.
-For taxable direct partners of the audited partnership, no later than 180 days after the final determination date.
-For taxable indirect partners of the audited partnership, no later than 180 days after the final determination date.
-For taxable indirect partners of the audited partnership, no later than 180 days after the final determination date be for the audited partnership, no later than 180 days after the time for the audited partnership's filing and furnishing statements to tiered partnerships and their partners as established by the IRC.
-04 Amended- Error on Original If you are amending due to making an error on your original return filing (ie. calculation errors, misreported figures, etc.), attach an explanation for all changes.
-05 Amended- Other If the amended return reports changes other than the reasons provided above, attach copies of all appli- cable federal forms, schedules, and attach an explanation for all changes.
+For taxable direct partners of the audited partnership, no later than 180 days after the final determination date For taxable indirect partners of the audited partnership, no later than 180 days after the time for the audited partnership's filing and furnishing statements to tiered partnerships and their partners as established by the IRC.
+04 Amended- Error on Original If you are amending due to making an error on your original return filing (i.e. calculation errors, misreported figures, etc.), attach an explanation for all changes.
+05 Amended- Other If the amended return reports changes other than the reasons provided above, attach copies of all applicable federal forms, schedules, and attach an explanation for all changes.